This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are

 - Providing expert information so you can make better decisions

 - Giving you the best possible chance of recovering damages to provide your child with reasonable care and early treatments

 - Going up against organizations discriminating against your child

 - Taking on your local schools or government agencies to ensure your child gets the benefits and services to which they’re entitled

 - Drafting critical legal documents for your child’s future and helping you make decisions in your child’s best interests.

 How to Find a Wisconsin Cerebral Palsy Lawyer

-Search for this expert lawyer through the state bar association and through referrals from parents with disabled children or local groups that work with or advocate for the disabled.
+Search for this expert lawyer through the state bar association and referrals from parents with disabled children or local groups that work with or advocate for the disabled.

 Wisconsin Malpractice Laws

 For instance, you must file your malpractice lawsuit within three years of discovering that negligence occurred.
 And you cannot register after five years have passed from the negligent act.

-The state also put a cap on the amount of money you can recover for non-economic costs, thinks like emotional suffering or pain.
+The state also put a cap on the amount of money you can recover for non-economic costs, things like emotional suffering or pain.
 Several cases tested that cap, hoping to have it ruled unconstitutional.

 Disability Rights in Wisconsin

 There are also several civil rights laws at the state level.
 Your lawyer will understand which rules apply in your child’s situation and how to file complaints and lawsuits to receive justice or ensure access and services.

 Birth Injury and Cerebral Palsy Cases in Wisconsin

-There are several examples of cases won for victims in the state, in spite of some restrictive laws.
+There are several examples of cases won for victims in the state, despite some restrictive laws.
 The role that Wisconsin cerebral palsy lawyers play in these cases is crucial.
 They help families win justice and compensation.